What were the circumstances when you first had an inkling that you might become a leader someday?

-Recently, my team has been doing the structural design for a local hospital expansion project.
+My team has been doing the structural design for a hospital expansion project.
 Due to an accelerated project schedule and long lead times expected for the steel fabrication package, the structural design had to precede final Architectural and MEP designs, and the foundation package was scheduled to be submitted ahead of the rest of the structural set.
 This required not only the design team for that project assignment to hit their internal milestones, but it affected the rest of the team because the volume of work demanded that they be unavailable to work on other projects.
-I’m incredibly proud of how the entire structural department pitched in to take on this challenge and meet our obligations for the hospital client as well as our other clients during this period.
+I’m incredibly proud of how the entire department pitched in to take on this challenge and meet our obligations for the hospital client as well as our other clients during this period.

 Who has been your greatest inspiration and/or mentor?

 I can’t say that I’ve had any single mentor or inspiration.
 Some of the most important influencers for me have been:

 My brother – I always wanted to do what he was doing.
 So, I joined the TSA (Technology Student Association) in middle school and competed in a bunch of different engineering related challenges.
 I blame him for my career choice.

 My grandmother – She had a great positive attitude and always seemed so composed in the face of adversity.
 Until she was 80, she drove a full-sized pickup truck with oversized mudflaps that said, “Keep on Truckin’,” and that’s just what she always did.

 My first boss – who during my interview said he didn’t want to have to babysit me.
 To be honest, that made me mad, but you can bet that I worked hard to prove he didn’t need to be a babysitter.